Titiksha-rgb/demoFirstRepo/README.md

 # demoFirstRepo
-This is my first git repository,
+This is my first git repository, I am Titiksha.